thomasschuerger/rationalj/README.md

 // target rational

 // we do this by keeping a sum of unit fractions and in each iteration we find the largest
-// unused unit fraction that does not let the sum exceed the target
+// unused unit fraction that does not let the sum exceed the target; this must eventually

-// the first n terms (n >= 0) of the sequence are always the partial sum of a harmonic number
+// end, but the denominators can grow very big when close to the target

 Rational target = Rational.of(47, 29);
 Rational sum = Rational.ZERO;